spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 Display Settings
 ================

-To access all of the different display settings for an image viewer, click the |icon-settings-sliders| and go to the :guilabel:`Layer` tab.
+To access all of the different display settings for an image viewer, , click the
+|icon-settings-sliders| icon in the viewer toolbar or open the :ref:`Plot Options<cubeviz-plot-options>` plugin..
 Changing the display settings DOES NOT change the underlying data, only the visualization of that data.